-- > Provide a framework in which sensitive discussions can take place - > Prepare students for puberty, and give them an understanding of sexual development and the importance of health and hygiene - > Help students develop feelings of self-respect, confidence and empathy - > Create a positive culture around issues of sexuality and relationships - > Teach students the correct vocabulary to describe themselves and their bodies
+- > Provide a framework in which sensitive discussions can take place. - > Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene. - > Help pupils develop feelings of self-respect, confidence and empathy. - > Create a positive culture around issues of sexuality and relationships. - > Teach pupils the correct vocabulary to describe themselves and their bodies.

-This supports the Thornden ethos which is based on treating young people as individuals and supporting them through their school career.
+This supports the Thornden ethos which is based on treating young people as individuals and supporting them through their school career and beyond into adulthood.

 The academic achievement of students and the progress they make consistently places the school as one of the best performing schools in the county and amongst the top schools in the country.
-This level of aspiration and success is only achievable when young people feel safe, confident and have a sense of belonging and these are things we work constantly to nurture and encourage
+This level of aspiration and success is only achievable when young people feel safe, confident and have a sense of belonging and these are things we work constantly to nurture and encourage.